 Table of contents:

-Exposing popular myths about protecting alcohol from COVID-19
+- Common myths about alcohol and COVID-19

-Exposing popular myths about protecting alcohol from COVID-19
+- Common myths about alcohol and COVID-19

 Video: Exposing popular myths about protecting alcohol from COVID-19